Best and cheapest investment platform for £50,000 savings

 Cheapest investment platform for £50,000 investment

 If you are only interested in keeping costs low, rather than tools and research, you simply need to compare the charges of each investment platform.
 However, the cheapest investment fund platform depends on the size of your proposed investment and/or existing portfolio as well as the type of investments you want to hold.
 No one fund platform will be the cheapest for everyone.
 Therefore you need to compare the charges of every investment platform provider taking the aforementioned factors into account.
 You can do this easily using this investment platform comparison calculator to compare over 20 different investment providers to find the cheapest investment platform for you.
-Simply enter your investment amount as £50,000 and select the types of investments you may want to buy (as well as whether they will be within an ISA or SIPP or both) to find out the investment platform with the lowest charges.
+Simply enter your investment amount as £50,000 and select the types of investments you may want to buy (as well as whether they will be within an ISA or SIPP or both) to find out the investment platform provider with the lowest charges.

 Best way to invest £50,000 short term